LarsMichelsen/pmatic/README.md

 # pmatic - A simple API to to the Homematic CCU2

-The focus of pmatic is to provide an easy to use API to build your own scripts and extensions which are using information provided by the Homematic CCU2 device.
+pmatic is a python library to provide access to the Homematic CCU2.
+You can execute pmatic directly on the CCU2 or another system having Python installed.
+With pmatic you can write your own Python scripts to communicate with your CCU2 devices.

 Before I built this API I tried to create a small script to *just* check all my window sensors, record the time they are opened and then alarm